tarutuulia/odin-recipes/README.md

 # odin-recipes
-This project is about using all the skills that I've learned by now.
-These skills are based on The Odin Project.
+This project is about using all the skills that I've learned by now about HTML.
+Based on The Odin Project.
-HTML